Quality Management Specialist Jobs in USA with Visa Sponsorship

 Does a Quality Management Specialist role qualify as a specialty occupation for H-1B purposes?

 Yes, in most cases.
-USCIS has consistently approved H-1B petitions for Quality Management Specialists, particularly in regulated industries like pharmaceuticals, medical devices, and aerospace.
+USCIS has consistently approved H-1B visa petitions for Quality Management Specialists, particularly in regulated industries like pharmaceuticals, medical devices, and aerospace.
 The key is demonstrating that the specific role requires at least a bachelor's degree in a directly related field, such as engineering, chemistry, or quality systems.
 Generic job descriptions that accept any degree field can trigger an RFE.

 What degree do I need to get sponsored as a Quality Management Specialist?